singer-io/getting-started/README.md

 Finally, we make the HTTP request, parse the response, and then make two calls to the `singer` library:

-'singer.write_schema' which writes the schema of the 'my_ip' stream and defines its primary key
+ - `singer.write_schema` which writes the schema of the `my_ip` stream and defines its primary key

-'singer.write_records' to write a record to that stream
+ - `singer.write_records` to write a record to that stream

 We can send this data to Google Sheets by running our new Tap with the [Google Sheets Target]: